 Here are some of the side effects you might see with use of triamcinolone acetonide in dogs:

 - Loss of appetite or excessive eating

 - Aggression or behavioral changes

-As with all medications, there is a risk of allergic reaction that could lead to anaphylaxis.
-If you see signs of an allergic reaction, then you should contact your veterinarian.
+As with all medications, there’s a risk of allergic reaction that could lead to anaphylaxis.
+If you see signs of an allergic reaction, then you should contact your vet.

 Your vet should also be aware of any other medical conditions your dog has or any other medications they take, as these can react poorly with triamcinolone acetonide.
 This is especially important in dogs who receive treatment for diabetes with insulin.

 Has your dog ever taken triamcinolone acetonide?
 Did it help your dog’s condition?
 Then let us know in the comments below!